nkarl/nkarl.github.io/src/content/blog/2024-05-18-oop-a-review.md

 }
 ```

 This example has demonstrated that there are universal similarities between the two languages (and thus paradigms).
 This is despite the idiosyncrasies in syntax and semantics.
-Although, having become more familiar with Haskell, I increasingly find more comfort in the functional approach for reasoning and modeling for the sake of correctness.
+Although, having become more familiar with Haskell, I increasingly find more comfort in the functional approach in order to reason and model for the sake of correctness.
 I will explain why.

 In the functional approach, actions matter insofar as they produce some results that we anticipate.
 The objects themselves are simply records instantiated for the sake of getting the results.

 On the other hand, there is an overemphasis on the object-class in OOP.
-The point of reference is on the objects themselves, not the actions.
-Because of this we had to come up with many language specifics such as static methods, default interface methods, overriding methods and so on.
+The point of reference is on the structure of the objects themselves, not the actions.
+Because of this we had to come up with many language specifics over the years such as static methods, default interface methods, overriding methods and so on.
+This in my opinion is not ideal, especially when coupled with highly verbose languages.

 ### The Problem that OOP addressed

 This is not to say that OOP is all bad.
 Every language has arrived on the scene to address a very specific set of problems at its time.
 In fact, Java was so successful that it dominated the entire field for the next 20 years.
-That means that the problem it solved had to be equally impressive.
+That means that the problems it solved had to be equally impressive.

-OOP solved a very specific problem: the problem of lexical contexts.
+I believe OOP solved a very specific problem: the problem of lexical contexts.

 It used to be the case that *all* variables are shoved into a global namspace, which leads to mutations (and bugs) that are impossible to track as applications scale up.
 Given all the `extern` declarations in C and C++, things spiral out of control fast.
 It is hellish to debug and develop for large and enterprise-classed applications in this manner.